wolfjagger/polynomial_3-sat/README.md

 The output will report if the 3-SAT is satisfiable or un-satisfiable.
 It will not produce a solution if satisfiable, but other versions do, as described on page 42 of the paper.
 More precisely, if round 1 completes, the 3-SAT has at least one solution. ie. the 3-SAT is satisfiable.
-If round 1 does not complete, the 3-SAT is un-satisfiable, which is reported.
+If round 1 does not complete, the 3-SAT is un-satisfiable.

 If round 1 completes, then there are edge and vertex sequences remaining.
 A remaining edge-sequence corresponds to a pair of literals that belong to a solution.